 Lisa from Travel Loving Family

-Antigua offers many fabulous family friendly excursions.
-I can thoroughly recommend the following – taking a rib ride around the entire island stopping in English Harbour, a helicopter flight over Monserrat, a mangrove kayaking tour, learning to do the stingray shuffle and snorkeling with stingrays at Stingray City and a deep-sea fishing excursion.
+Antigua offers many fabulous family-friendly excursions.
+I can thoroughly recommend the following – taking a rib ride around the entire island stopping in English Harbour, a helicopter flight over Monserrat, a mangrove kayaking tour, learning to do the stingray shuffle and snorkelling with stingrays at Stingray City and a deep-sea fishing excursion.
 Also not to be missed is the weekly Sunday BBQ party at Shirley Heights Lookout.
-I loved watching local kids and visitors dance to the steel drum music whilst watching sun setting over the English Harbour from a view-point of 490ft above sea level!
+I loved watching local kids and visitors dance to the steel drum music whilst watching the sun setting over the English Harbour from a view-point of 490ft above sea level!

 The main appeal for families is to be able to explore the different islands either on the inter-island ferry service which runs regularly throughout the day or via a private boat.
 All resorts offer a wide variety of water sports – paddleboarding, sailing, kayaking and scuba diving are particularly popular.